-One of the content specializations below may be chosen, or 24 units of coursework may be chosen from the three content specializations in consultation with advisor.
+One of the concentrations below may be chosen, or 18 units of elective coursework may be chosen in consultation with a faculty advisor.
+A minimum of 45 units is required for the degree.

-Neuroscience, and Education
+Neuroscience and Education

-EDCI 514 Foundations of Curriculum & Pedagogy (3) EDCI 545 Neuroscience & Learning (3) EDCI 664 Emotional/Social Intelligence (3) EDCI 655 Critical Issues in Neuroscience & Pedagogy (3) EDCI 711 Biological Foundations of Education I (3) EDCI 712 Biological Foundations of Education II (3)
+EDCI 545 Neuroscience & Learning (3) EDCI 664 Emotional/Social Intelligence (3) EDCI 655 Critical Issues in Neuroscience & Pedagogy (3) EDCI 711 Biological Foundations of Education I (3) EDCI 712 Biological Foundations of Education II (3)